Gravitation & Orbits

 Gravitation and orbits extend students' understanding of gravity from everyday falling objects to fields, satellites, and planetary motion.
 Students learn to describe the gravitational field around a mass, connect Newton's law of universal gravitation to orbital motion, and use field and force models to explain why satellites remain in orbit.
 Escape velocity provides a natural application of gravitation and energy ideas, showing how objects can leave a planet's pull when they have enough kinetic energy.
 These concepts matter in astronomy, satellite technology, navigation, and space exploration.
 They also help students see gravity as more than just "objects falling down" โ it is a universal interaction that shapes the motion of planets, moons, and spacecraft.

-Suggested learning path: Begin with gravity and gravitational field strength, then study circular and orbital motion, and finish with energy-based ideas such as escape velocity.
+Suggested order: Begin with gravity and gravitational field strength, then study circular and orbital motion, and finish with energy-based ideas such as escape velocity.

 Gravitational Field